section-engineering-education/engineering-education/content/articles/how-to-choose-the-appropriate-microservices-framework-for-your-project/index.md

 ### Introduction
-In the past years, applications used to be developed in [monolith architecture](https://whatis.techtarget.com/definition/monolithic-architecture).
+In the past years, applications have always been developed following the [monolith architecture](https://whatis.techtarget.com/definition/monolithic-architecture).
 They were coded from top to bottom as a single unit.
 Most of the time, they had no structure and capabilities for future maintenance or upgrades, which posed several challenges.
 They were difficult to debug or even add new features.

 [Microservices architecture](https://microservices.io/) assists the developers in building multiple smaller applications instead of one large application.
 A large application can be challenging to maintain, and also adding new features and functionalities is not easy.